CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 ## Step 3:  Setup Velero

-3.1 The first thing you'll need to do is configure a namespace that `velero` will operate in:
+3.1 The first thing you'll need to do is configure a namespace that the `velero` service will operate in:

 ```bash
 kubectl create namespace velero